SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 Yes, because I want to do an entire episode about dating.

-We're going to need a few episodes on that.
+We're going to need a few episodes.

-Yes, for sure i love you so much and i hope you'll love back soon and guys remember the message i think is like do everything with love and go after your dreams you can heal any trauma and please if you are suffering if you are under any kind of mental anguish seek help i am putting i am attaching
+and guys remember the message i think is like do everything with love and go after your dreams you can heal any trauma and please if you are suffering if you are under any kind of mental anguish seek help i am putting i am attaching

 a link here to this this podcast episode where you can seek help.
+And there are many, many, many, many resources.

-If you don't have relatives like us, talk to a friend
+if you don't have relatives like us Talk to a friend

 or call the hotline.

-yes so i wish you were here so I could hug you.
+I wish you were here so I could hug you.
 I know.

 I know.
 Big hug.